 Valley United Way holds itself accountable for the dollars raised and the causes that these dollars are invested in: the fields of income, education, and health.

 In addition to our Board of Directors, Valley United Way also has a volunteer-led finance committee and allocations committee.
-Our finance committee is comprised of local CPAs, finance directors, and other qualified community members who oversee the United Way budget, operational procedures, and approve the fiscal audit.
-The allocations committee works to determine how donor dollars to the general United Way fund are properly dispersed among our 24 partner agencies.
+Our finance committee is comprised of local CPAs, finance directors, and other qualified community members who oversee Valley United Way’s budget, operational procedures and approve the fiscal audit.
+The allocations committee works to determine how donor dollars to the general United Way fund are properly dispersed among our 16 partner agencies.

-Valley United Way is one of over 1200 United Way’s in the country and in order to be an official United Way must adhere to strict membership requirements and a Standards of Excellence Policy.
+Valley United Way is one of over 1,200 United Way’s in the country.
+In order to be an official United Way, we must adhere to strict membership requirements and a Standards of Excellence Policy.
 This policy requires Valley United Way to submit bi-annual detailed self-assessments, annual revenue and expense information, adhere toward strict branding guidelines, and to commit to the highest level of professionalism and transparency.